moucheng2017/MisMatch-Semi-Seg/README.md

          year = {2022} }

+## Note for the LA data we used:
+The left atrium processed h5 dataset is in the `data` folder.
+You can refer the code in `code/dataloaders/la_heart_processing.py` to process your own data.
 If you use the LA segmentation data, please also consider citing:

       @article{xiong2020global,